Enrico Pompili

 Enrico Pompili (born 1968 in Bolzano) is an Italian pianist.

-A native of Bolzano, he won several Italian national competitions before being prized at the Dublin International Piano Competition.
-In 1994 he was second to Viktor Lyadov at the Hamamatsu Competition, and next year he was awarded a 2nd prize at the XIII Paloma O'Shea Santander International Piano Competition - 1st prize void.
-This success launched an international career starting from 1996.
+A native of Bolzano, he won several Italian national competitions before receiving recognition at the Dublin International Piano Competition.
+In 1994 he was second to Viktor Lyadov at the Hamamatsu Competition, and next year he was awarded the 2nd prize at the XIII Paloma O'Shea Santander International Piano Competition - 1st prize void.
+This success launched his international career starting from 1996.

 He has recorded Niccolò Castiglioni (Col Legno) and Alberto Ginastera's complete piano works (Phoenix Classics).
 He has released a collection of solo and two piano works by American composer Michael Glenn Williams on the Stradivarius label.